 A roll-up lifetime mortgage is a loan secured against your home.
-The lender gives you a lump sum of money, but you do not have to make repayments of interest or capital.
+The provider gives you a lump sum, but you do not have to make repayments of interest or capital.
 Instead, the interest is 'rolled up' and added to the total loan.
-The full amount of rolled-up interest and loan are repaid when you die or move into permanent long-term care.
+The full amount of rolled-up interest and loan is designed to be repaid when you die or move into permanent long-term care.

-How much you can borrow varies according to the lender, the value of your property and your age.
-The younger you are, the less you can borrow, because you are likely to live longer and accumulate greater debt.
+How much you can borrow varies according to the provider, the value of your property, and your age.
+The younger you are, the less you can borrow, as you are likely to live longer and accumulate greater debt.